FullStackSimon/wizard-of-zod-docs/documentation/customisation/layout.md

 </div>
 ```

+### Screenshot

 ## Other Layouts

 I plan on adding further layout ideas in the near future.
 I will also consider any layout ideas that you may have.
+Please [let me know](https://github.com/FullStackSimon/wizard-of-zod/discussions)!